 Once you’ve imported your documents you’re ready to start your analysis.
 Most people don’t start with the analysis immediately, though, and prefer to organize the documents in folders, as they might do on their computer’s hard drive.
 Rather than using folders, MAXQDA uses document groups.
 They work just like folders do on your computer – you can name them and drag documents into them.

 There are two ways to create a new document group:

 - Click the New Document Group icon in the “Document System” toolbar.

 - Right-click on the root folder in the “Document System“ and select New Document Group from the context menu.

-MAXQDA then creates a new document group at the top of the “Document System” and automatically assigns a name and number.
+MAXQDA then creates a new document group at the current position and automatically assigns a name and number.
 To give the document group a meaningful name, click on it with the right mouse button and select Rename.
 Alternatively, click the name once with the mouse button to select the line, and then click the name again.

 Suitable names for document groups are e.g. the data types (individual interviews, group discussions, document analyses, etc.) or differentiation criteria resulting from the sampling (first survey wave, second survey wave, ecclesiastical organizations, public-law organizations, etc.).

 You can change the order of the document groups at any time using drag-and-drop.
 In addition, the assignment of documents to document groups can be changed at any time by clicking on the document symbol in the “Document System” with the mouse and, holding down the left mouse button, moving it to where you want to assign the document.
 You do not have to specify the document group to which it is to be assigned when importing the document.